lynnlangit/architects-who-code/Kata-2024/README.md

 ### CURRENT STATE / CHALLENGES:
 Hospital nurses and doctors need timely patient status in order to provide the highest quality patient care.
 Several **gaps exist** in the current US hospital market.
 The first step in designing and building a new solution is to address these gaps by considering [current US hospital statistics](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/hospitals.md).
 Understanding challenges faced by medical professionals and those who support them in providing top quality hospital patient care the best starting point for this design process.
-1. Nurses need to be immediately alerted to key pateient metrics from an aggregate patient monitoring system at the nurse's station while in any location in the hospital.
+1. Nurses need to be immediately alerted to key pateient metrics from an aggregate patient monitoring system at the nurse's station **while they are working in any location in the hospital**.
    - Currently they must be 'in-room' to gather patient monitoring information from [individual patient dashboards](https://github.com/lynnlangit/architects-who-code/blob/main/Kata-2024/domain-info/devices.md)
    - Aggregate patient dashboards at nurse's stations have latencies, inaccuracies or are non-existant
    - Wearable alert devices do not yet exist for nurses